Design tips & insider tricks - learn how to

 5. To be safe, fonts converted to curves or outlines, or at the very least, fully embedded

-If that sounds too hard or you dont have the software , give us the files you have got and send us an email to email@example.com, alternatively you can use the free template software on our website
+If that sounds too hard or you don't have the correct software, give us the files you have got and send us an email to email@example.com, alternatively you can use the free template software on our website

-If your are supplying a print ready PDF, here are some tips
+If you are supplying a print-ready PDF, here are some tips

 Use the right software

 Use the right software for the job.
 This advice sounds obvious, but it is frequently ignored.
 The most appropriate software for design work is page layout software.
-The popular page layout software packages currently available are Adobe InDesign, Adobe PageMaker (now discontinued), QuarkXPress and CorelDraw (all available for the Mac and the PC), and Microsoft Publisher (only available for the PC).
-Drawing and photo manipulation packages such as Corel Photopaint, Adobe Illustrator, Adobe PhotoShop, and Macromedia Freehand can be used, but work created in those packages should be placed into page layout software.
-Try to avoid using word processing software such as Microsoft Word, or presentation software such as Microsoft PowerPoint.
+The popular page layout software packages currently available are Adobe InDesign, Adobe Illustrator, Adobe PageMaker (now discontinued), QuarkXPress and CorelDraw (all available for the Mac and the PC), and Microsoft Publisher (only available for the PC).
+Drawing and photo manipulation packages such as Corel Photopaint, Adobe PhotoShop, and Macromedia Freehand can be used, but work created in those packages should be placed into page layout software.
+Try to avoid using word processing software such as Microsoft Word, or presentation software such as Microsoft PowerPoint or Excel or Auto-Cad.
 We might be able to handle work created in these packages, but there is a greater risk of text reflowing, and images not reproducing as expected.

 An excellent investment if you want to generate your own artwork is Corel Draw or the Adobe Creative Suite which includes InDesign, PhotoShop, Illustrator, Acrobat, VersionCue to tie them all together.